Skip To Main Content

 Students and families may be attending religious services in the evening.
 May impact student work the next day.

-Lent – Christian Community
+Lent – Christian community

 Ash Wednesday to Good Friday Christian community - Students may be impacted by religious services on Wednesday and Friday evenings.
 Please keep in mind families may not be able to attend school events Wednesday and Friday nights during Lent.